hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

+= 5.4.0 =
+* Added hCaptcha protection to the WooCommerce Order Withdrawal Form.

 = 5.3.0 =
 * Added the Advanced Theme Editor with a live widget and challenge previews and direct JSON editing.
 * Added an Anti-Spam option to disable authenticated XML-RPC requests.